yorke-btk/zun_on_raspberry/README.md

-Deploy Zun-compute of Openstack Projects on Raspberry Pi
+Deploy Zun-compute on Raspberry Pi
 ====

-Overview
+## Overview
 This project is Ansible code sets to deploy Zun-compute on Raspberry Pi.
-These are still TBD.

-= my environment
+Zun is an OpenStack container service.

+## Environment
 OpenStack version: pike
-host OS (controller node): Ubuntu 16.04 host OS (raspberry pi): raspbian 9.4
+host OS (controller node): Ubuntu 16.04
+host OS (raspberry pi): raspbian 9.4

 I'm going to add the description to deploy zun(controller) on OpenStack latter.

 ## Description
-I'm writing them based on <https://docs.openstack.org/zun/latest/install/compute-install-ubuntu.html#install-and-configure-components>.
+I'm writing them based on <https://docs.openstack.org/zun/latest/install/compute-install.html>.
 The role of these codes is following.
+These are still TBD.

 - check_ansible.sh: Checking grammer of *.yml
 - run_ansible.sh: run ansible